zoe-zhouzhou/gliaswap-docs/docs/product/overview.md

                                                               off-chain
 ```

 * Gliaswap also support user to cross their Ethereum asset to Nervos or cross back.
-User only need to sign one tx to lock their assets or burn their assets, relayer will help them finish all the rest operation.
+Users only need to sign one tx to lock their assets or burn their assets, relayer will help them finish all the rest operation.

 ```text
         lock ETH            mint ckETH for Alice